DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-11-05-machine-learning-basic.md

 <img src="/assets/images/2021-11-05-machine-learning-basic/output_17_0.png">

 <img src="/assets/images/2021-11-05-machine-learning-basic/output_17_1.png">

     Ridge coefficients:  [ 0.01168738 -4.90564603 -4.18956067 -3.44761545]
     Lasso coefficients:  [ 0.00865715 -0.         -0.         -0.        ]

 As we can see, these do different things!
 The weights learned by lasso are mainly zero, while those learned by Ridge are (relatively) small-ish.
-The $\alpha$ parameter changes how much weight there is on this regularization term - larger alpha means that the size of the weights will be more heavily penalized.
+The $$\alpha$$ parameter changes how much weight there is on this regularization term - larger alpha means that the size of the weights will be more heavily penalized.
 There are more methods of regularization, but these are the main ones I've run into in Science!

 Anyway hope you enjoyed send me questions if you want